-When we go online to find information, do research, or communicate with others, we produce 'digital footprints': we leave behind data about ourselves in our browsing history, clicks, website visiting time, personal profiles, social media 'likes', and so on (Lambiotte & Kosinski, 2014).
+When we go online to find information, do research, or communicate with others, we produce 'digital footprints': we leave behind data about ourselves in our browsing history, clicks, website visiting time, personal profiles, social media 'likes', and so on (Lambiotte and Kosinski 2014).
 Many websites (Google, Amazon, Facebook, etc.) employ artificial intelligence (AI) systems such as machine learning algorithms to collect these data, recognize patterns in them, and infer our preferences, interests, and goals.
-Their aim is to tailor website content to us so as to keep us engaged (Lynch, 2019; Hinds & Joinson, 2019).
+Their aim is to tailor website content to us so as to keep us engaged (Lynch 2019; Hinds and Joinson 2019).
 Call the process in which algorithms monitor digital footprints and infer website users' preferences, interests, goals, etc. from them algorithmic tracking.

-Researchers sometimes claim that in algorithmic tracking, computer systems make "psychological inferences", "judgements", and "assumptions on an individual's goals, interests and preferences" (Youyou et al., 2015, p.
-4; Zanker et al., 2019, p.
-190).
-The suggestion is that these "machines [...] read our minds" in that they "infer or predict some information pertaining to [...] the psychological constructs [i.e., mental states] of individual users, based on a sample of the subject's observable behaviour" (Burr & Cristianini, 2019, pp. 461, 465).
+Researchers sometimes claim that in algorithmic tracking, computer systems make 'psychological inferences', 'judgements', and 'assumptions on an individual's goals, interests and preferences' (Youyou, Kosinski, and Stillwell 2015, 4; Zanker, Rook, and Jannach 2019, 190).
+The suggestion is that these 'machines [...] read our minds' in that they 'infer or predict some information pertaining to [...] the psychological constructs (i.e., mental states) of individual users, based on a sample of the subject's observable behaviour' (Burr and Cristianini 2019, 461, 465).

 But do these descriptions adequately capture what is happening in algorithmic tracking?
-Or are they instances of researchers applying their "intentional stance" to AI, resulting in ascriptions of psychological capacities to computers that they in fact lack (Dennett, 1987)?
-More specifically, does algorithmic tracking involve what philosophers and psychologists call "mindreading", an epistemic capacity to identify and attribute mental states to an agent to predict, explain, or shape the agent's action (Nichols & Stich, 2003; Apperly, 2011; Peters, 2019)?
+Or are they instances of researchers applying their 'intentional stance' to AI, resulting in ascriptions of psychological capacities to computers that they in fact lack (Dennett 1987)?
+More specifically, does algorithmic tracking involve what philosophers and psychologists call 'mindreading', an epistemic capacity to identify and attribute mental states to an agent to predict, explain, or shape the agent's action (Nichols and Stich 2003; Apperly 2011; Peters 2019)?

 It might seem clear that it doesn't.
-While there is debate on when exactly a being can be said to display mindreading (Halina, 2015), most minimally, it requires an agent with a mind to do the mindreading with.
-And the AI under consideration arguably doesn't meet that requirement (yet).
-Moreover, it is commonly assumed that for inferring and predicting mental states and so for mindreading, one needs to have at least a basic grasp of what a mental state is, which, in turn, requires being able to distinguish reality and appearance and understand that reality might be different from how an agent believes it to be (Dennett, 1978; Peters, 2021).
-Yet, the AI currently used for website personalization clearly can't do that either.
+While there is debate on when exactly a being can be said to display mindreading (Halina 2015), most minimally, it requires an agent with a mind to do the mindreading with.
+And the Al under consideration arguably doesn't meet that requirement (yet).
+Moreover, it is commonly assumed that for inferring and predicting mental states and so for mindreading, one needs to have at least a basic grasp of what a mental state is, which, in turn, requires being able to distinguish reality and appearance and understand that reality might be different from how an agent believes it to be (Dennett 1978; Peters 2021).
+Yet, the Al currently used for website personalization clearly can't do that either.
+1

-However, in the following, I will provide reasons to believe that algorithmic tracking does indeed involve mindreading because humans are embedded in this process in a specific way that relates to Clark and Chalmers' (1998) "hypothesis of extended cognition" (HEC).
-HEC states that cognition might sometimes be partly realized by objects outside of one's body (Sprevak, 2020).
+However, in the following, I will provide reasons to believe that algorithmic tracking does indeed involve mindreading because humans are embedded in this process in a specific way that relates to Clark and Chalmers' (1998) 'hypothesis of extended cognition' (HEC).
+HEC states that cognition might sometimes be partly realized by objects outside of one's body (Sprevak 2020).
 I will argue that if we endorse common conditions for extended cognition, then computer systems that perform algorithmic tracking are often not merely epistemic tools that people use for mindreading.
 Rather, they literally extend, i.e., partly realize the human mindreading by website operators and website users.

 My argument for this extended mindreading view assumes common conditions for extended cognition and HEC.
-Since HEC isn't uncontroversial (Adams & Aizawa, 2008), I will offer support for a particular set of conditions for extended cognition that provides a response to some familiar objections to HEC.
+Since HEC isn't uncontroversial (Adams and Aizawa 2008), I will offer support for a particular set of conditions for extended cognition that provides a response to some familiar objections to HEC.
 I will, however, not make a case for HEC here.
-I rest content with a conditional argument for the extended mindreading view: 'If we endorse common conditions for extended cognition then [...].'
+I rest content with a conditional argument for the extended mindreading view: 'If we endorse common conditions for extended cognition then [...]'.
 If successful, this conditional argument still has important implications.